Iowa Test of Basic Skills (ITBS Test)

 What is the ITBS Test (Iowa Test of Basic Skills)?

-The Iowa Test of Basic Skills (ITBS) is a group-administered achievement test for grades K-12 which measures a student’s knowledge in subject areas that students have learned in school – reading, language arts, mathematics, science and social studies.
-The ITBS was released in the 2011-2012 school year and has replaced the Iowa Test of Basic Skills® (ITBS) and Iowa Test of Educational Development®.
-The new test format has been redesigned to better align the test with the Iowa Common Core Standards.
-The test is also better aligned with other state standardized tests such as the Smarter Balanced Assessment test.
+The Iowa Test of Basic Skills (ITBS) is a collection of norm-referenced, group-administered achievement tests for grades K-12 that measures a student’s knowledge in subject areas students have learned in school – reading, language arts, mathematics, science and social studies.
+The Iowa Assessments was released during the 2011-2012 school year and has replaced the Iowa Test of Basic Skills® (ITBS) and Iowa Test of Educational Development®.
+The new test has been redesigned to better align with the Iowa Common Core Standards.
+The test is also better aligned with other state standardized tests such as the Smarter Balanced Assessment.

-Watch our video to learn more about Mercer Publishing’s ITBS® Test Preparation.
+Watch our video to learn more about Mercer Publishing’s ITBS® Test.

 What is on the ITBS Test (Iowa Test of Basic Skills)?

-The ITBS test has 10 core sections – reading, writing, mathematics, science, social studies, vocabulary, spelling, capitalization, punctuation, and computation.
+The ITBS test includes 10 core sections – reading, writing, mathematics, science, social studies, vocabulary, spelling, capitalization, punctuation, and computation.
 At the 3rd grade level and below, two additional subtests are given in word analysis and listening.
-The number of questions on the ITBS test ranges from 270-340 depending on grade level.
-With administration time, the ITBS test takes between 3-3½ hours to complete.
+The number of total questions on the ITBS test ranges from 270-340 depending on grade level.
+Administration time for the full set of subsets at grade level, ranges from 3-3½ hours.

-For a more in-depth description of the ITBS test, utilize our Frequently Asked Questions page to answer any questions you may still have or visit our Sample Questions page to see the types of questions in each section of the test.
+For more information about the ITBS test, visit our Frequently Asked Questions page or our Sample Questions page to see the types of questions that appear in each section of the test.

 What is on the ITBS Test?
 (Chart of Iowa Test of Basic Skills sections by grade level)